 The Landlord-Tenant Mediation Board was established by the City Council in 1981 to offer voluntary mediation services to the tenant-landlord community.
-Those services were extended on May 20, 1987 by Title 15.09 of the Culver City Municipal Code to provide mandatory “good faith” mediation of rental disputes relating to rent increases in Culver City.
+Those services were extended on May 20, 1987 by Title 15.09 of the Culver City Municipal Code and May 11, 2015 updated Bylaws, to provide mandatory “good faith” mediation of rental disputes relating to rent increases in Culver City.

 Purpose and Objective of the Landlord-Tenant Mediation Board

 - To build and strengthen communications between tenants and landlords.

 - To reduce tensions in the rental housing market by providing a means for tenants and landlords to resolve disputes related to rent raises.

 - To educate the rental community about tenant and landlord relationships and the rights and responsibilities of both tenants and landlords.

 The Culver City Landlord-Tenant Mediation Board consists of nine members: three tenant representatives, three landlord representatives, and three member-at-large representatives.